hoangduytran/blender-manual/manual/advanced/extensions/command_line_arguments.rst

                         The package output filepath (should include a ``.zip`` extension).

                         Defaults to a name created using the ``id`` from the manifest.
+  --split-platforms     Build a separate package for each platform.
+                        Adding the platform as a file name suffix (before the extension).

+                        This can be useful to reduce the upload size of packages that bundle large platform-specific modules (``*.whl`` files).
   --verbose             Include verbose output.

 .. _command-line-args-extension-validate: